Residence Life Policies

 A.18.iii.
 Overall cleanliness including trash, mold, bugs, etc.

 A.18.iv.
 Fire hazards including personal effects being placed against heaters & air conditioning units

 A.18.v.
-Overloaded electrical outlets are not overloaded and power strips without an on/off switch
+Overloaded electrical outlets and power strips without an on/off switch

 Residents will receive a notification directly after the inspection to inform them of the observed status of their room/suite.
 Rooms/suites deemed unacceptable or in violation of Residence Life policies/standards or of state/federal law, will be left a notice identifying the specific violation for the resident(s) to address.
 Residents of the room in question should expect a follow-up meeting with their RA or RD depending on the severity of the violation.